ComputerKWasTaken/ComputerKWasTaken/readme.md

 My name is Archer Hosford, and I'm a beginner Python programmer, trying to learn new things and try things out.

-I'm not currently working on anything.

-I'm currently learning about the basics of Python, and I'm trying to learn how to use the Pygame module.

-I also use Bing's Compose feature to write code for me

 Thanks!